joetanx/mslab/openclaw.md

 > [!Tip]
 >
-> If the first setup was abort, setup can be rerun with:
+> If the first setup was aborted, it can be rerun with:
 >
 > ```sh
 > openclaw onboard